 -

-It shows the important role Fairbanks has within the film.
+The Era of the Great Single Film: "Robin Hood" - A full-sized Screen Play, as Opposed to "Variety" It shows the important role Fairbanks has within the film.
 This swashbuckling man who wins the woman and saves the day.

 Exemplifies the importance of his role within the film as he also produces it with his then wife, Mary Pickford.
 He is the part owner of the distribution company United artists too.
 Showing he has wealth and control over his own acting and roles.